sagemathinc/cocalc/two/README.txt

              - comment out a line in /etc/pam.d/sshd to get rid of banner, .cache file, and speedup login:
                      # Print the message of the day upon successful login.
                      #session    optional     pam_motd.so # [1]
+             - made it so external worker network connection (NAT) is *off* by default, since ssh'ing into it can be way slower if it is on, and -- more importantly -- it is way more secure not allowing an external network!

    * Worker (worker.py) --
         - a forking socket server using JSON messages